Hyperfoil/Hyperfoil/docs/site/content/en/docs/reference/steps/step_randomFile.md

 ```

- Example 2 - with weights (the second file will be returned twice as often):
+ Example 2 - with weights (the second file will be returned twice as often): <br>
 ```
 toVar: myVar
 files: